zfhuang99/zfhuang99.github.io/_posts/2025-05-24-ai-revolution-in-distributed-systems.md

 ## AI Discovers Hidden Bugs

-Our recent work with GitHub Copilot Agent demonstrates this potential in action.
+Our recent work with GitHub Copilot demonstrates this potential in action.
 The AI autonomously produced precise TLA+ specifications from Azure Storage's production source code, uncovering a subtle race condition that had evaded traditional code reviews and extensive testing.
 This achievement illustrates how AI can transform our approach to ensuring correctness in complex distributed systems.

 ### Strategic Planning: AI's Methodical Approach

-We began by tasking the AI with formulating a comprehensive plan for analyzing a specific feature and generating a corresponding TLA+ specification.
+We began by tasking GitHub Copilot (with o3 model) to formulate a comprehensive plan for analyzing a specific feature and generating a corresponding TLA+ specification.
 The AI responded with an 8-step methodology that demonstrated deep understanding of formal verification principles:

 * Systematic cataloging of code paths, data structures, and Paxos/server commands
 * Extraction of behavioral patterns and invariants from source code